nokia-paco-automation/ansible-anthos/README.md

 - vars section: lists the environment, storage, network, application parameters that are relevant for the deployment
     - proxy: defines the proxy parameters used in your environment, no proxy excludes the proxy for certain ip addresses, domain names.
 If proxies are used ensure you excludes the kube-api ip address
-    - anthos_dir: defines directory that is used for the anthos cluster deployment
+    - anthos_dir: defines the directory that is used for the anthos cluster deployment
-    - project_id: defines google project id that is used for the deployment
+    - project_id: defines the google project id that is used for the deployment
-    - cluster_name: defines cluster name that is used for the google cluster
+    - cluster_name: defines the cluster name that is used for the google cluster
-    - ansible_user: defines user that is used to execute the playbook
+    - ansible_user: defines the user that is used to execute the playbook
-    - ansible_ssh_private_key_file: defines keyfile that is used by ansible
+    - ansible_ssh_private_key_file: defines the keyfile that is used by ansible
-    - ansible_ssh_extra_args: defines extra ssh parameters
+    - ansible_ssh_extra_args: defines the extra ssh parameters
     - need_update_dist: boolean, defines if the linux os need to be updates
     - install_rt_sched: boolean, defines if a realtime scheduler is needed for the app
     - install_net_driver: boolean, defines if the net drivers, like sriov, dpdk need to be installed.